Comparing BAIYU (NASDAQ:BYU) and Code Chain New Continent (NASDAQ:CCNC)

-BAIYU (NASDAQ:BYU – Get Free Report) and Code Chain New Continent (NASDAQ:CCNC – Get Free Report) are both small-cap retail/wholesale companies, but which is the better stock?
-We will contrast the two companies based on the strength of their institutional ownership, profitability, dividends, valuation, analyst recommendations, risk and earnings.
+BAIYU (NASDAQ:BYU – Get Free Report) and Code Chain New Continent (NASDAQ:CCNC – Get Free Report) are both small-cap retail/wholesale companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their profitability, analyst recommendations, dividends, risk, valuation, earnings and institutional ownership.

 |BAIYU